-\\ All of them will lose their right of using khas land only.
-On an average they use 4.35 decimal khas land.
-Four of them will receive compensation for 2 types of losses which has raised the number of compensation receivers to 47 from 43 APs.
+^{} All of them will lose their right of using khas land only.
+On an average they use 4.26 decimal khas land.
+Four of them will get compensation for more than one types of losses.

-28. Total 205 people from 43 HHs will be affected by the subproject.
-Some of them are title holders of 1.09 acre of land.
-This land has been taken by the WMCA of Adabaria on 20 years lease basis.
-The others are using the silted khas land of the canal/khal of which 02.30 km in length will be re-excavated.
-The sex ratio in percentage is male 47.80% and female 52.20%, which are very close to the national rural situation in this respect.
-The HH size is 4.77 which seem to be closer to rural national average of 4.9.
-Three of the 43 affected households were headed by female.
+28. Total 120 people from 24 HHs will be affected by the subproject.
+None of them is title holder.
+They are using the silted khas land of the canal/khal of which 0.85 km in length will be re-excavated.
+The sex ratio in percentage is male 58% and female 42%.
+The average HH size is 5 which seems to be closer to rural national average of 4.9.
+None of the 24 affected households was headed by female.